nathankeyt/OneButtonRhythmGame/README.md

 # OneButtonRhythmGame
-A rhythm game using midi notes and only one button.
+A rhythm game about matching the beat with only one button.